ssaini13/Video_to_text_Summariser/README.md

 Youtube video to text summarised by using wav2vec2 pre-trained model from the Hugging Face.

-Audio Chunking has been used to process large files.
+Chunking has been used to process large files, handles out of memory error.